SomadSahoo/opera_model_adapter/README.md

 ## Using the application

+Before running the adapter services, make sure that the model registry and the database-Minio services are already running.
+Otherwise, you will encounter errors.

 The application can be run locally through two ways.
 The first is to run the `main` app present within the directory `..\tno\aimms_adapter\`.
 The second is to create a service that runs as a system service.
-The details of creating such a service is presented in the `.doc` file.
+The details of creating such a service is presented in the `MOTER_services.docx` file.
+FYI: This file is for the MOTER adapter services, but works the same for the OPERA adapter.

 Before running the application locally though, you are advised to create a virtual environment.
 Install the dependencies